Butternut Squash Soup

 This post may contain affiliate links.
 Read my full disclosure policy.

-Effortlessly easy and irresistibly silky, this butternut squash soup is brimming with naturally sweet and savory flavors, making it essential comfort food for crisp fall days.
+Effortlessly easy and irresistibly silky, this easy butternut squash soup is brimming with naturally sweet and savory flavors—perfect comfort food for crisp fall days.

-If you’re on the lookout for a standout butternut squash soup recipe that’s as easy as it gets, you’ve come to the right place.
+If you’re on the lookout for a standout butternut squash soup recipe that’s as easy as it gets, this is the one!
 My no-fuss recipe begins with a smart shortcut: pre-cut squash from the supermarket.
-Then, simply tumble all the ingredients into a pot, simmer, purée, and voilà, you’re done!
+Then, simply throw all the ingredients into a pot, simmer, purée, and you’re done!
 But—and this is me wearing my kitchen dictator hat—please stick to the recipe as written.
-The simplicity here means that full measures of sugar, salt, and cream are not mere suggestions; they are essential to achieving that rich, full-bodied flavor and the silky texture that take this soup from simple to sublime.
-For the finishing touch, you have two seasoning options: fresh thyme or curry powder.
-Each leads the soup in a deliciously different direction, so choose whichever one suits your mood or pairs well with what you’re serving.
+The simplicity here means that full measures of sugar, salt, and cream are essential to achieving that rich, full-bodied flavor and silky texture that take this soup from simple to sublime.

 “This is one of those obscenely simple recipes that gets rave reviews from everyone!
 Ive made it for as many as 150 people and they ALL wanted the recipe.
 So quick to put together—my favorite “dump” recipe; but the result is elegant, fragrant and such a beautiful color.”